 However, the personalization is unbeatable here.
 As long as you put the recommended work and energy into this course, your net gain will likely far surpass the cost.
 And on the plus side, it becomes a lot easier to keep your motivation up when you think about $499 going to waste!

 If you want a fire lit under your butt, 30 Days, 30 Queries is worth it to focus your freelancing efforts, send effective pitches, and make every minute count.
+This is also a cool gift for writers you might know looking to take their career to the next level.

 This post contains affiliate links.
 That means if you purchase through our links, you’re supporting The Write Life — and we thank you for that!